good-jinu/slack-topic-document-generator/README.md

 - Analyze messages in the date range (optionally filtered by user/group mentions)
 - Use AI to identify discussion topics with retry logic
 - Generate or update markdown documents in configured output directory
+- Store topic metadata including titles, descriptions, and date ranges
-- Link documents to original messages in database
+- Link topics to original messages in database

 #### View Stored Data